-More than three-quarters of Americans age 50 or older want to retire in their current community, preferably in their current home, according to AARP.
+Nearly 90% of Americans age 50 or older want to retire in their current home, according to Capital Caring Health.

 Doorknobs: They may look like a simple aesthetic choice at first glance, but they also can matter a lot when you’re aging.

 Traditional knobs require tight grasping and a twisting motion, which can pose a challenge to people with arthritis or poor balance.
-This is why you rarely if ever see traditional doorknobs in public buildings.
-They don’t meet the accessibility requirements of the Americans With Disabilities Act.
+This is why you rarely if ever see public buildings with traditional doorknobs, which don’t meet the accessibility requirements of the Americans With Disabilities Act.

 Lever door handles are easier to grip.
 They function more simply, opening a door with the weight of your hand.
 What’s more, stylish levers update the look of your home.

 At Amazon, door levers start at less than $20.

 You shouldn’t need to strain to use or put away everyday items.
 Particularly in the kitchen, evaluate the height and placement of the counter, cabinets, drawers, storage racks and shelving.

 - Lazy Susans keep things organized, compact and easy to access.

 - Use dowels or racks to store cookware instead of stacking them, to avoid moving heavy pots and pans.